raulmur/ORB_SLAM/README.md

 **See section 5 to run the Example Sequence**.

-1. Launch ORB-SLAM from the terminal (`roscore` should have been already executed):
+1. Launch orb_slam from the terminal (`roscore` should have been already executed):

-		rosrun ORB_SLAM ORB_SLAM PATH_TO_VOCABULARY PATH_TO_SETTINGS_FILE
+		rosrun orb_slam orb_slam PATH_TO_VOCABULARY PATH_TO_SETTINGS_FILE

   You have to provide the path to the ORB vocabulary and to the settings file.
-The paths must be absolute or relative   to the ORB_SLAM directory.
+The paths must be absolute or relative   to the orb_slam directory.
-  We already provide the vocabulary file we use in `ORB_SLAM/Data/ORBvoc.yml`.
+  We already provide the vocabulary file we use in `orb_slam/Data/ORBvoc.yml`.
 Uncompress the file, as it will be   loaded much faster.

-2. The last processed frame is published to the topic `/ORB_SLAM/Frame`.
+2. The last processed frame is published to the topic `/orb_slam/Frame`.
 You can visualize it using `image_view`:

-		rosrun image_view image_view image:=/ORB_SLAM/Frame _autosize:=true
+		rosrun image_view image_view image:=/orb_slam/Frame _autosize:=true

-3. The map is published to the topic `/ORB_SLAM/Map`, the current camera pose and global world coordinate origin are sent through `/tf` in frames `/ORB_SLAM/Camera` and `/ORB_SLAM/World` respectively.
+3. The map is published to the topic `/orb_slam/Map`, the current camera pose and global world coordinate origin are sent through `/tf` in frames `/orb_slam/Camera` and `/orb_slam/World` respectively.
 Run `rviz` to visualize the map:

 	*in ROS Fuerte*: